rheawangyi/rheawangyi.github.io/images/spectral-clustering-Copy1.md

 z_min = minimize(orth_obj, z, constraints = {'type': 'eq', 'fun': lambda z: z @ d})["x"]
 ```

 **Note**: there's a cheat going on here!
-We originally specified that the entries of $$\mathbf{z}$$ should take only one of two values (back in Part C), whereas now we're allowing the entries to have *any* value!
+We originally specified that the entries of $\mathbf{z}$ should take only one of two values (back in Part C), whereas now we're allowing the entries to have *any* value!
 This means that we are no longer exactly optimizing the normcut objective, but rather an approximation.
 This cheat is so common that deserves a name: it is called the *continuous relaxation* of the normcut problem.

 ## Part E